Trump says 'toughest' weeks ahead as coronavirus spreads - KVIA

 Joining Trump were Vice President Mike Pence, virus task force coordinator Dr. Deborah Birx, and Dr. Anthony Fauci, the U.S. government’s foremost infection disease expert.
 Each stood far apart from one another on the small stage.

+Trump added a twist on his familiar push for a drug that hasn’t been clearly shown to work to stop the virus — he said may start taking it as a preventative measure after consulting with his doctor, even though there’s no evidence to show it works for that, either.

 The president initially had suggested the country could reopen by Easter but pulled back seeing projections of a staggering death toll even if restrictive measures remain in place.
-But just days after extending tough national guidelines through the end of April, staring down historic levels of unemployment and economic standstill, he was talking with leaders of professional sports leagues about filling arenas again.
+But just days after extending tough national guidelines through the end of April, staring down historic levels of unemployment and economic standstill, he was talking about reopening as soon as possible, and speaking Saturday with leaders of professional sports leagues about filling arenas again.

 “This country was not designed to be closed,” he said.
 “The cure cannot be worse than the problem.”